 Best for hiking: Amorgos

 Amorgos is known for its dramatic scenery: rolling hills give way to steep cliff-drops and forests, while white-box villages spring up between valleys, and hidden coves glow with swathes of golden sand.
 It’s for this very picturesque reason that it’s such an ideal place for nature-lovers.
 There are seven main hiking routes on the island designed for all levels, with colour-coded signposts marking the way.
-Easy routes including the Fototodis and the Melania, which are one or two-hour jaunts, while the harder routes such as The Old Strata and Pan can take up to four and a half hours.
-Each walk is fascinating in its own right, taking you past historic villages, Byzantine monasteries and ancient ruins in true Greek fashion.
+Easy routes include the Fototodis and the Melania, which are one or two-hour jaunts, while the harder routes such as The Old Strata and Pan can take up to four-and-a-half hours.
+Each walk is fascinating in its own right, taking you past historic villages, Byzantine monasteries, and ancient ruins in true Greek fashion.
 Let your imagination run wild as you climb stone steps, traverse rocky pathways and stroll through open meadows.

 Best for romance: Santorini

 Have we saved the best till last?
 If you’re ready to be caught up in the dizzying romance of Santorini’s whitewashed buildings, mesmerising sunsets, and sea-facing suites, then absolutely.
 This gem of an island is a half-day’s ferry ride from Amorgos, and makes the perfect last stop on your Greek Island-hop: you’ll be able to fly home from here with ease, so there’s no need to make a round-trip back to Athens.